What is browser fingerprinting and how does it work?

 Why does browser fingerprinting cause account bans?

-As we wrote back in March in our blog on why platforms like Facebook Business ban accounts, these kinds of platforms and websites are always hunting in the background for anyone who is running multiple accounts – even for legitimate reasons.
+As we mentioned in our blog on why platforms like Facebook Business ban accounts, these platforms, and websites are always hunting in the background for anyone running multiple accounts – even for legitimate reasons.

-Imagine you're running multiple Amazon or eBay storefronts for different brands within your e-commerce business, or you're an agency handling multiple clients' Google Ads accounts from the same devices.
+Imagine running multiple Amazon or eBay storefronts for different brands within your e-commerce business, or you're an agency handling various clients' Google Ads accounts from the same devices.

 How do I stop account bans if blocking fingerprinting doesn't work?

-The best way to stop account bans is quite simply through segregated, unique profiles that allow Facebook, Google and so on to read your browser fingerprint.
+The best way to stop account bans is simply through segregated, unique profiles that allow Facebook, Google, and so on to read your browser fingerprint.

-Now, one way to do this would be from multiple devices: fine if you have two accounts, a lot more expensive, unreliable and impractical when you want to scale to 100, 1,000, 10,000...
+Now, one way to do this would be from multiple devices: OK, if you have two accounts, a lot more expensive, unreliable, and impractical when you want to scale to 100, 1,000, 10,000...

 The most reliable and easiest way to scale when stopping account bans is through virtual browser profiles.
-Through a tool like Multilogin, you can create completely native browser profiles – segregated from one another without leaking each other's fingerprint – from a single device.
-That way, websites can read your fingerprint as if they were a truly unique device without raising suspicions.
+Through a tool like Multilogin, you can create utterly native browser profiles – segregated from one another without leaking each other's fingerprint – from a single device.
+That way, websites can read your fingerprint as if they were genuinely unique devices without raising suspicions.

-To find out more about how browser fingerprinting works in depth, and why attempting to block or spoof another device simply doesn't work, read our latest research article from our Cyber Security Researcher.
-And to learn more about Multilogin and how it can help protect your business when you're running multiple accounts, visit our use cases page.
+To learn more about how browser fingerprinting works in-depth and why attempting to block or spoof another device simply doesn't work, read our latest research article from our Cyber Security Researcher.
+And to learn more about Multilogin and how it can help protect your business when running multiple accounts, visit our use cases page.